 On these special days, the women wore beautiful huipiles – sleeveless blouses with ornate necklines which were worn over skirts – and the men painted their faces with green, red or yellow circles, they greased their hair and wore feathered headdresses.

 The dancers, which could be as many as

-1,000 to 5,000 people, formed large circles and, at the beat of drums called ueuetl, and the sound of the rattle bells, they danced and sang in honor of their gods.
+1,000 to 5,000 people, formed large circles and, to the beat of drums called ueuetl, and the sound of the rattle bells, they danced and sang in honor of their gods.

 Each circle was formed by dancers of similar age groups and social classes.
 For example, the elders from high social classes were in the inner circle, while the younger members and those from lower classes were in the outer circles.

 The dances they performed had a highly religious meaning, which is why it was very important to execute every step with exactness.
-They also had dances for their own enjoyment, more personal in nature, in which they danced for personal or familial events.
+They also danced for their own enjoyment, more personal in nature, in which they danced for personal or familial events.

 The object of the game was to pass an eight-to-ten-pound rubber ball to the side of the other team.
 The ball was not to be touched by the hands or arms of the players; they could only use